-Registering Kayenne System Nodes
+Registering Kayenne K-Frame System Nodes

-When IP addresses have been changed on Kayenne system components, or new components are added, the Video Processor Frame needs to know what new addresses it will use to communicate with those components.
-This is accomplished by registering those addresses with the Frame using the Kayenne Menu application Node Settings Menus.
+When IP addresses have been changed on Kayenne K-Frame system components, or new components are added, the Video Processor Frame needs to know what new addresses it will use to communicate with those components.
+This is accomplished by registering those addresses with the Frame using the GV Switcher menu application Node Settings menus.